 - T (Tumor) – the primary tumor foci

 - N (Node) – involvement of lymph nodes

 - M (Metastasis) – the spread of cancer to remote secondary lesions

-A full diagnosis of colorectal cancer for a patient includes a description of the primary tumor, status of the lymph nodes, presence of distant foci, and precise histological characteristics.
-A complete diagnosis enables selection of the most effective method of treating colorectal cancer in Israel and maximizing optimum results.
+A full diagnosis of colorectal cancer for a patient includes a description of the primary tumor, the status of the lymph nodes, the presence of distant foci, and precise histological characteristics.
+A complete diagnosis enables the selection of the most effective method of treating colorectal cancer in Israel and maximizing optimum results.